sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 $exceptions_parsed = Parser::parse(AppException::class, $options, $filters);
 ```

-Before you start parsing your exceptions classes make sure that every class is loaded first.
+Before you start parsing your exception classes make sure that every class is loaded first.
 It's obligatory for
 **Parser** to do anything.
 Load all classes manually or install an autoloader and configure it properly.
 You don't
 need to load all classes at once before calling **Parser** though.
 Read the [_experienced_ section]() to know more.